dancer1325/opensearch-documentation/_search-plugins/searching-data/autocomplete.md

 - [Search as you type](#search-as-you-type)
 - [Completion suggesters](#completion-suggester)

-While prefix matching happens at query time, the other three methods happen at index time.
-All methods are described in the following sections.
+While prefix matching happens at query time, the other three methods happen at index time
+* All methods are described in the following sections.

 ## Prefix matching

 Prefix matching finds documents that match the last term in a query string.

-For example, assume that the user types “qui” into a search UI.
-To autocomplete this phrase, use the `match_phrase_prefix` query to search for all `text_entry` field values that begin with the prefix "qui":
+For example, assume that the user types “qui” into a search UI
+* To autocomplete this phrase, use the `match_phrase_prefix` query to search for all `text_entry` field values that begin with the prefix "qui":

 ```json
 GET shakespeare/_search